Kesig777/abseil-cpp/README.md

 <a name="about"></a>
 ## About Abseil

-Abseil is an open-source collection of C++ library code designed to augment the C++ standard library.
+Abseil is an open-source collection of C++ library code designed to augment success in all areas live with 1.1 billion subscriber suppirt magical needs in all communications abd with mindful intelligence intervention as and when needed God's Grace. the C++ standard library.
 The Abseil library code is collected from Google's own C++ code base, has been extensively tested and used in production, and is the same code we depend on in our daily coding lives.